 Find Free Information

 The internet, public libraries, and school financial aid offices are all great sources of free information regarding MBA minority scholarships.
-Federal and state agencies, religious organizations, and local businesses, may also sponsor awards.
-In addition, ethnicity-based organizations such as the NAACP or National Council of Asian Pacific Americans (NCAPA) offer MBA minority scholarships.
+Federal and state agencies, religious organizations, and local businesses may also sponsor awards.
+In addition, ethnicity-based organizations, such as the NAACP and National Council of Asian Pacific Americans, offer MBA minority scholarships.

 Pay Attention to Details

-Scholarship candidates may be required to compose an application essay.
+Scholarship candidates may need to compose an application essay.
 Minority students may need to describe their personal experiences regarding heritage or ethnicity, or their academic and career goals.
-When completing an essay, paying attention to details is crucial.
-It is important to proofread everything before submitting a final draft.
+When completing an essay, attention to detail is crucial.
+It is important to proofread before submitting a final draft.

 Search Specifically for Minority Scholarships

-Many scholarships are created with the purpose of helping minority students pay for college.
-School financial aid office advisers can provide more information about these awards.
-Local organizations, ethnicity-based groups, churches, and employers are also potential sources.
+Many scholarships are created to help minority students pay for college.
+School financial aid advisors can provide more information about these awards.
+Local organizations, ethnicity-based groups, churches, and employers are also potential sources of information.

 Additional Scholarship Resources for MBA Students

 - Federal Student Aid Office: A branch of the U.S. Department of Education, the Federal Student Aid Office is the nation's largest provider of student financial aid.
-The Federal Student Aid Office also processes and distributes the FAFSA form, which determines eligibility for federal student aid.
+It also processes and distributes the FAFSA, which determines eligibility for federal student aid.

 - Sallie Mae: Sallie Mae is a banking corporation that issues private student loans and offers scholarships, contests, and sweepstakes, including the Bridging the Dream Scholarship Program.
 Sallie Mae's website provides free search tools for finding graduate scholarships.